isimmons/mosh-testing-react/README.md

 I used byRole on all 3 form elements because I want to enforce having an accessible text label or aria-label on every element.
 I can add tests for the placeholder if I want to test that but the placeholder text is more likely to change by design than the aria-label.

 If we don't cover it in the course, I need to see if I can reuse the CategorySelect and then move the test for it out of BrowseProductsPage test and into it's own test.

+Not sure what to think about the refactoring done in ProductForm test.
+It is definitely clean and easy to read but we refactored the crap out of everything so no test has any actual testing-libray code but the final assertion function, as it is all in the renderForm function.
+Need to think on this and is it overkill.
+I even took it further than Mosh by moving the single product creation to the beforeAll hook.